Tyrrrz/DiscordChatExporter/.docs/Message-filters.md

 You can use a special notation to filter messages that you want to have included in an export.
 The notation syntax is designed to mimic Discord's search query syntax, but with additional capabilities.

 To configure a filter, specify it in advanced export parameters when using the GUI or by passing the `--filter` option when using the CLI.
+For the CLI version, see also [caveats](#cli-caveats).

 ## Examples